Configure forms, registry keys, and schemas

 5. Scroll to Advanced settings: each topic is its own box.
 Checkboxes toggle custom fields below (thank-you URLs, contact mail, SMTP, auto-reply, multi-email forward).
 Configure those, then click Save Form.

-6. Database caveat: new custom column names must appear in wckd-forms/app/config/app.php under submissions.allowed_columns or intake will not store them; coordinate with whoever maintains app.php when you introduce new wf_* fields.
+6. Database caveat: new custom column names must be allowed by the generated app config or intake will not store them; coordinate with whoever maintains server config when you introduce new wf_* fields.

 You paste the same PHP the docs describe, generated for the active key.